-The federal government can and should do more to invest in our students and schools as states struggle to provide adequate K-12 funding, as well as affordable higher education opportunities.
-Quality education creates sound building blocks for future generations, yet recent trends indicate that American students are falling behind their foreign counterparts in nearly all subjects.
+The federal government can and should do more to invest in our students and schools as states struggle to provide adequate K-12 funding and affordable higher education opportunities.
+Quality education creates sound building blocks for future generations, yet recent trends indicate American students are falling behind their foreign counterparts in nearly all subjects.

 DeFazio was one of a few members of Congress to object to the $21 billion in graduate student loan cuts in the Budget Control Act of 2011.
-In the next 10 years 2.5 million new jobs will require a graduate degree.
-At the same time the debt burden from higher education is sky rocketing.
-Master students face a cumulative debt load of $51,950 at graduation on average, and doctoral students who have borrowed report an even steeper debt burden of $77,580.
+In the next 10 years, 2.5 million new jobs will require a graduate degree.
+At the same time the debt burden from higher education is sky-rocketing.
+Masters students face an average $51,950 in debt when they graduate.
+Doctoral students report an even steeper debt burden of $77,580.

 Early Childhood Development

-The NCLB needs to be redrafted, providing opportunities to track student progress in a meaningful way rather than continue the short-sighted policies that do not provide schools the necessary flexibility to reach achievement goals.
-DeFazio strongly believes that Congress needs to fully fund NCLB.
+DeFazio has long supported fixing the Elementary and Secondary Education Reauthorization Act, commonly referred to as No Child Left Behind.
 When the federal government imposes mandates on local schools, then the federal government should follow through on promised funding to fulfill those mandates.
-In addition, the flawed testing mandate and 100% proficiency mandates are a flawed framework for measuring student achievement.
+In addition, the annual testing mandate and 100% proficiency mandates are a flawed framework for measuring student achievement.